It’s Not Complicated: Vegetable Gardening For Beginners

 Choosing The Location

-Successful gardens need at least five hours of full sun.
+Successful gardens need at least five hours of direct sunlight and full sun.
 The temperature of the soil also keeps the vegetables growing.
-It can also help resist pests and diseases.
-Plant your vegetables in a place where you know they’ll be exposed to light most of the day.
+It can also help resist garden pests and diseases.

 Improving Your Soil

-Conditioning your soil is also an important thing to consider.
-If you don’t prepare the soil, your garden can have difficulty thriving.
+Conditioning your fertile soil is also an important thing to consider.
+If you don’t prepare the garden soil, your garden or raised bed can have difficulty thriving and having new growth.